 This truly transformative and complex technology will reduce the drag of a conventional fast ferry or traditional passive 'V' hydrofoil, by up to 90%, uniquely making electric propulsion, with high-speed and range, commercially viable.

-The eFoiler Propulsion System is available as a stand-alone product for both shipbuilders for new vessels, and vessel operators, for retrofitting of their current fleets.
+The eFoiler Propulsion System is available as a stand-alone product for both new vessels and retrofitting of current fleets.

 Strength in Places

 Artemis Technologies is leading a Belfast based Innovate UK Strength in Places bid, to fast track the proof of concept prototyping of the world's first autonomously controlled 'fully submerged' hydrofoiling electric fast ferry, and develop the technical & operational requirements for a maritime Transport System of the future.

 This project will reinvigorate a strategically important maritime cluster in Belfast, through the research & development of transformative technologies that have the potential to change maritime transportation forever.
 Belfast will become a global lead in zero-emissions maritime technology, just as the world is waking up to the need for urgent action to decarbonise the sector.

 The Belfast Maritime Consortium includes Ards & North Down Borough Council, Belfast City Council, Belfast Harbour, Belfast Metropolitan College, Short Bros Plc (Bombardier), Catalyst, Creative Composites, Energia, NIACE, Queen's University Belfast, and Ulster University; and has a collective pedigree of successfully delivering high value, complex, new product development projects.

 As a result, Belfast will possess a world class maritime design and build capability with a proven track record of converting innovative concepts to validated solutions, with a supply chain primed to support future commercialisation, leading to significant regional economic growth.